Skip to main content

 Medical Scientist Training Program (MSTP) and Driskill Graduate Program in Life Science

-Samantha Schroth is a MD/PhD candidate in the Medical Scientist Training Program at the Feinberg School of Medicine.
+Samantha Schroth is a MD/PhD candidate in the Medical Scientist Training Program in the Feinberg School of Medicine.

 As an MD/PhD trainee, Samantha’s work is united by the common thread of improving the quality of life and care patients receive within the health care system.
 Her dissertation investigates the role of an innate immune cell population, conventional dendritic cell 1 (cDC1), in establishing and maintaining tolerance to a transplanted heart.
 While current standard of care for patients receiving new organs necessitates the use of multiple immunosuppressant medications with a myriad of often severe side effects, Samantha’s work seeks to identify intrinsic mechanisms by which cDC1 cells promote acceptance of a foreign organ.
 This includes unraveling the complex signaling network between cDC1s and other immune cells in addition to the influence of metabolic programming on cDC1 function.
 Her studies aim to provide novel therapeutic alternatives to enhance transplant survival while minimizing side-effects and improving quality of life for patients.